lavanet/lava-sdk/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The SDK is a typescript implementation of Lava Protocol.
-So behind the scenes, the SDK performs all the operations required by the protocol to directly communicate with the providers via peer to peer connection.
-A user only needs to import the SDK to their code and use it as any other library.
+Lava SDK is a TypeScript implementation of the Lava Protocol, which enables direct communication between developers and providers via peer-to-peer connections.

+With Lava SDK, you can easily integrate decentralized access into your projects by importing the library and using it like any other library.
+Behind the scenes, Lava SDK handles all the necessary operations to implement the Lava Protocol and establishs a p2p connection with providers.
+This allows developers to focus on building their applications, while Lava SDK takes care of the underlying communication and connection management.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>